sil-car/ocr/Training.md

 ### Type of training (fine tuning vs layer replacement)

 Fine tuning works reasonably well and is fairly straightforward to run.
 But test results show that replacing the top layer works even better.
-See [Testing.md](Testing.md) for more details.
+See [Evaluation.md](Evaluation.md) for more details.

 ### Format of replaced top layer

 It seems other models with large numbers of output characters use a top layer size of 512 nodes, while some use 256 or something in between.
-Both 512 and 256 were tested, and 512 seems to perform better.
+Both 512 and 256 were tested, and 512 (option `-l Lfx512`) seems to perform better.

 ## Notes on specific models